hoho/conkitty/README.md

 It is possible to declare these dependencies and have their properly ordered list along with compiled templates.
 Use `&` operator for this.

-Say, you have `tpl.ctpl` file like this.
+Say, you have `tpl.ctpl` file like this:

     template
         &"file1.css"